This

 This United Artists release is recommended, yet certainly not

-crocheting in the police department then a man on the street pleading
+crocheting in the police department, or a man on the street pleading

-lab.
-Byron Kane, playing a dry-witted police chemist, pours a white
+lab chemist.
+Byron Kane, playing a dry-witted police chemist who enjoys being smarter than the detectives.
+He pours in a white

 some to a detective who drinks it without hesitation.
-Kane, in a bit
+Kane makes his coffee in a large Retort flask.